“Colonel Acland and Lord Sydney: The Archers” by Joshua Reynolds

 This was painted just after Reynolds became appointed the very first president of the Royal Academy of Art in London, and the same year that he was knighted by King George III.
 Reynolds believed that art should get its inspiration from noble and higher ideals and that idea is clearly conveyed in this nontraditional portrait painting.
 Loosely inspired by the Italian master, Titian, it was Reynolds’ way of stating that portraiture can be as grand as history painting.

-Colonel Acland and Lord Sydney: The Archers” is currently in the collections of the Tate Gallery in London, England.
+Colonel Acland and Lord Sydney: The Archers” is currently on display at the Tate Gallery in London, England.

 For more on Joshua Reynolds, please visit his short biography here.